The Mason County Sculpture Trail was launched in 2012 and includes nine sculptures in Ludington, Scottville, and Fountain.

 Regular Family Membership

-$100, includes two adults and four children from one family.
+$130, includes four children from one family and 1-2 adults to accompany them.
 Each additional family member is $10.
 Adults are interchangeable, children are not.

-2021 Daily Admission is $7 per person.
-Children under age 1 are free.
+$8 per person.
+Children under age 1 are free

 Call or visit Sandcastles during open hours to purchase your membership!